 Be sure to recognize, however, that a Unique Value Proposition is not the same as a Unique Selling Proposition, or USP.
 Here’s the distinction.
 Your USP emphasizes specific points of product or service differentiation.
 For example, it might highlight characteristics, features, or traits that your competitor’s products or services lack.
 Lowest cost might be such a feature.
 Environmental safety might be another.
 You get the idea.

 A UVP, on the other hand, tells customers how they benefit from choosing your solution.
 It directly answers the question, “What’s in it for me?”
 Whereas a USP focuses on features, the Value Proposition focuses on benefits.
 If your product is manufactured to tougher construction standards, for example, it will be sturdier and last longer.
-The benefit is that customers won’t have to bear the expense and frustration of frequent replacements.
-Convenience is also a benefit, and therefore, a value-added, sellable trait.
+The selling point in this example, is that customers won’t have to bear the expense and frustration of frequent replacements.
+Convenience is also a selling point, and therefore, a value-added, competitive advantage.
 So is reliability.
-So is ergonomic usability.
-And so on.
+So is ergonomic usability, and so on.

 Again, a USP emphasizes features; a UVP emphasizes benefits.

-A Value Proposition Is A Simple and Concise Overview of What You Do
+A Strong Value Proposition Is A Simple and Concise Overview of What You Do

-While a company’s final Value Proposition might seem obvious, intuitive, and simple, the fact is that developing an effective one can be complex – part art and part science.
+While a company’s final Value Proposition might seem obvious, intuitive, and simple, the fact is that creating an effective value proposition can be complex – part art and part science.
 Many companies enlist the services of a Sales Leadership Consultant to help.
 Why?
 A Sales Leadership Consultant can bring the experience and perspective necessary to help them craft a Value Proposition that tells the right story, sets the right tone, and puts their company on the path to sales success.

 The Bottom Line:

 Busy prospects don’t care about what you’re selling.
 They only care about what your solution does for them.
-A Value Proposition is a brand promise of sorts, conveying the essential tacit agreement between your company (the seller) and your customer (the buyer).
+A strong Value Proposition is a brand promise of sorts, conveying the essential tacit agreement between your company (the seller) and your customer (the buyer).
 As such, it makes clear the results and benefits you provide, and the business value you deliver, ultimately leading to higher conversion rates.